 Coordination of Benefits (COB) exists when a Member is also covered by another health plan and is designed to determine which plan pays first.
 Your Health Options plan will coordinate benefits when applicable.

-What is the 1095-A form?
+What is interoperability?

-Interoperability in healthcare is the ability for information, in the form of data, to be shared and used among doctors, laboratories, hospitals, pharmacies and the consumer/patient.
+Interoperability in healthcare is the ability for information, in the form of data, to be shared and used among providers, laboratories, hospitals, pharmacies and the consumer/patient.
 The goal of sharing healthcare data within the health service industry is to create a more effective and efficient means to provide quality care by enabling quicker and more informed decisions.

 It is important for Health Options Members to know that you control your health-related data sharing through health applications, like exercise trackers, which you must choose to connect through your smartphone, tablet, etc. If you choose not to share your access – your information remains private.
 You turn data sharing on and off via your health and wellness application on your personal device.
 If you don’t download an app and turn on permission, nothing changes.